Que Me Quedes Tú

-"Que Me Quedes Tú" (English: "That I Have You") is a song by Colombian singer-songwriter Shakira from her fifth studio album Laundry Service (2001).
+"Que Me Quedes Tú" (English: "May You Stay With Me") is a song by Colombian singer-songwriter Shakira from her fifth studio album Laundry Service (2001).
 It was written by Shakira and composed by her alongside longtime friend Luis Fernando Ochoa.
 The song was released as the fifth single from Laundry Service and the lead single from her first Spanish-language greatest hits album Grandes Éxitos (2002) on 11 November 2002 by Epic Records.

 "Que Me Quedes Tú" was a commercial success throughout the Spanish-speaking markets, peaking atop the Billboard Hot Latin Tracks chart.

 Music video

 The accompanying music video for "Que Me Quedes Tú" was directed by Argentinian directors Ramiro Agula and Esteban Sapir, who also directed the music video for "The One" and the DVD Live & off the Record.

 Music and lyrics

 The song begins with "a sitar-like riff".
 Its lyrics list all the things Shakira is "willing to sacrifice before losing the love of her life".
 Pastes Mark Kemp characterised the track as "spare" and "twangy".